Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Windows 10 is similar to Windows 8.1 since it doesn’t allow you to install third party themes by default, but luckily for you, there are few solutions that allow you to bypass this limitation.
+Windows 10 is similar to Windows 8.1 since it doesn’t allow you to install third-party themes by default, but luckily for you, there are a few solutions that allow you to bypass this limitation.

-Before you install third-party themes on your Windows 10 PC, you’ll have to patch system files.
-Patching system files isn’t a simple process, but fortunately for you there are several apps that will patch system files for you, and allow you to install third party themes.
+You’ll have to patch system files before you install third-party themes on your Windows 10 PC.
+Patching system files isn’t a simple process, but fortunately for you, several apps will patch system files for you, and allow you to install third party themes.

 We have to warn you that patching system files using the third party software might create unexpected issues, so please perform the patching task at your own risk.
 That being said, here are best three applications for patching system files.

 UxStyle is an application that removes Windows theme signature requirements in order to enable third-party customization of your Windows.
 This application supports a wide array of Windows systems including Windows XP, Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012 and Windows Server 2012 R2.
 As you can see, you’re not limited to Windows 10; you can also use this software on almost any Windows system.

 Next on our list is UXTheme Multi-Patcher.
 This applications lets you use non-certified visual styles by bypassing Microsoft’s certification verification in uxtheme.dll.

 Like the previous application, UXTheme Multi-Patcher supports almost all Windows versions, including Windows 10 32-bit and 64-bit versions.